 The Executive Management Committee, chaired by the Chief Executive, discusses and progresses policy, legislative changes, best practice, training needs, inspections, audits (internal and external), performance measurement and statistical information.
 All topics are discussed with a specific focus on improvement.

 Control at business level remains with subsidiary Managing Directors who are required to appoint a Director who is responsible for safety and environmental matters.
 Health, safety and environmental issues are discussed as the first agenda item at monthly Board meetings.
 Each business safety and environmental meeting encourages open communication between all employees and is a key part of the Group’s efforts to gather and disseminate good practice for inclusion in business-based management systems.
-Minimum safety and environmental standards are contained within bespoke business Safety and Environmental Management Systems.
+Our safety and environmental standards are contained within bespoke business Safety and Environmental Management Systems.
 This system is based on Group activities and provides specific standards, procedures, information, forms and advice which accommodate changes in legislation expected during the coming financial year.
 Management advice is provided by the Group Health, Safety and Environmental Director.

 Certain Group companies employ their own specialist advisors who liaise directly with the Group SHEQ Director on common issues.
 The Group maintains its membership with the Royal Society for the Prevention of Accidents and locally based construction safety groups.
 All safety and environmental department personnel hold membership with the Institution of Occupational Safety and Health.
 Attendance on the five day Construction Industry Training Board Site Safety Management Training Scheme continues to be a requirement for all construction management personnel, with a two day refresher required every five years.
 A one day Directors and Senior Managers course is available internally and is used to introduce new systems and detail changes to construction legislation.
 Short duration "tool box talks" and "safety briefings" are used to enhance the knowledge and competence of supervisory management.